Skip to main content

 Kooth.com

-Aged 11 - 18 and need someone to talk to?
+Aged 11 to 18 and need someone to talk to?
 Kooth.com is a free, safe and anonymous online chat, advice and support for young people.